yogijonasson/AI-Summer-School-2025/README.md

 #### 🔑 Summary

-These notebooks demonstrate how AI can be applied across multiple healthcare data types—structured tables, clinical text, omics, and images—to support precision medicine and improve patient care.
+These notebooks demonstrate how AI can be applied across multiple healthcare data types,structured tables, clinical text, omics, and images,to support precision medicine and improve patient care.

 > 💡 Together, they reflect how AI is **not just a tool**, but a transformative force for global health and next-generation medical practices.